 Windows, External Doors and Joinery

 Repair Category 2

-Notes Decay is evident to a fascia board.
+Notes The decay is evident to the front lower door frame posts.
 Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.